dnd-al-krk/portal/README.md

 1. Create local virtualenv (see manual instalation below) and install black with `pip install black`
 1. Install [pre-commit](https://pre-commit.com/)
 1. Run `$ pre-commit install` - this will install pre-commit hook to your git repository that will check code with black on commit
+1. Also we follow the pattern for branches like  `feature/123-that_was_ticket_number`.
+You can use `pre-commit install --hook-type commit-msg` to install tool [pre-ticket](https://github.com/deployed/pre_ticket) for automatic ticket number reference in the commit message (in the front by default).

 ## Testing